-Chile has several UNESCO World Heritage Sites that represent the country’s cultural and natural diversity.
+UNESCO in Chile has several World Heritage Sites that represent the country’s cultural and natural diversity.
 Please note that new sites may have been added or changes may have occurred since then.
 Here is a comprehensive list of UNESCO World Heritage Sites in Chile, along with brief explanations of their significance:

 Rapa Nui National Park (1995)